What our students can expect at DHLNW.

 1.2 In our school we respect our children.
 The atmosphere within our school is one that encourages all children to do their best.
 We provide opportunities that enable our children to take and make decisions for themselves.

 Darul Hadis Latifiah Northwest fully recognises its responsibilities for child protection.
-This policy is in line with the procedures agreed through the Local Safeguarding Children Board (LSCB) and is available to parents upon request.
+This policy is in line with the procedures agreed through the Oldham Partnership (formerly known as LSCB) and is available to parents upon request.

 Our policy applies to all staff and volunteers working in the school.
 The five main elements to our policy are to: